MicrosoftDocs/common-data-model-and-service/common-data-model/creating-schemas.md

 <!-- ![Schema for Entity Attributes with Different Names](media/creating-schemas-differentprefixentityattributes.png) -->

-Remember, since **UserAgent** is a *logical* entity that we've created, the attribute names in the entity schema do not have to match up exactly with the field names in its original entity definition.
-What matters is that the attribute names for the physical entities match their entity definitions (and our data).
+Since **UserAgent** is a *logical* entity that we've created, the attribute names in the entity schema do not have to match exactly with the field names in its original entity definition.
+What matters is that the attribute names for the physical entities match their entity definitions (and the data).

-<br/>We cannot do this when there is no common prefix in the attribute names.
-For instance, almost all the attributes taken from **ReverseIp** have the common prefix “rip”, but since the attribute “isBot” does not have it, we cannot use this.
-Instead, we named the attributes in **ReverseIp** as they appear in the entity definition, if you recall our *ReverseIp.cdm.json* document:
+We cannot do this when there is no common prefix in the attribute names.
+For instance, almost all the attributes taken from **ReverseIp** have the common prefix *rip*, but since the attribute *isBot* doesn't have it, we cannot use this.
+Instead, we named the attributes in **ReverseIp** as they appear in the entity definition document, *ReverseIp.cdm.json*:

 ``` json
 {